-Our main contributions are following: \begin{enumerate} \item A comprehensive performance benchmark of state-of-the-art models for the task of check-worthy claim detection in multilingual and mutli-topic setting. \item A composite check-worthy claim dataset with content spanning various sources (social-media, news articles, reports, blogs), of various nature: noisy, semi-noisy, structured, and also various topics (Environment, Health, Politics, Science, Sports, Entertainment) and languages (Arabic, Bulgarian, Dutch, English, Spanish, Turkish, Slovak, Czech, Polish and Hungarian). \item A comparison between fine-tuned models and zero-shot exLLMs showing that, at this point, even smaller fine-tuned models outperform exLLMs with unaltered configurations. \end{enumerate}
+Our main contributions are following: \begin{enumerate} \item A comprehensive benchmark of state-of-the-art models for the task of check-worthy claim detection in multilingual and mutli-topic setting. \item A composite check-worthy claim dataset with content spanning various sources (social-media, news articles, reports, blogs), of various nature: noisy, semi-noisy, structured, and also various topics (Environment, Health, Politics, Science, Sports, Entertainment) and languages (Arabic, Bulgarian, Dutch, English, Spanish, Turkish, Slovak, Czech, Polish and Hungarian). \item A comparison between fine-tuned language models and zero-shot LLMs showing that, at this point, even smaller fine-tuned language models outperform LLMs with unaltered configurations. \end{enumerate}